 What I've been up to

-Some exciting upcoming projects...
+Some exciting recent projects...

 What I'm Currently Reading

 If you know me, you know I never leave the house without a book.
-My DPhil research demands me to be read at least 2-3 titles a week.
+My DPhil research demands me to be reading at least 2-3 titles a week.
 Here are some of the one's I've been loving lately...

 The Will to Punish